Loops and BrickColor

 end to the script and indented the next line of code.
 Indenting makes code easier to read.

 while true do and

 end will loop forever.
-Inside the loop, type code to change the part’s
+Inside the loop, add a line of code for each color.

 while true doand